Permutation-Consensus Listwise Judging for Robust Factuality Evaluation: Results

 \subsection{Development ablations and lessons}

-Development ablations strongly influenced the final design.
-Figure~\ref{fig:ablation} reports the most informative comparable ablation on a fixed 100-example GPT-5.4 RewardBench~2 Factuality slice.
-A heavier ``robust overlay'' variant already recovered most of the gain over direct judging, but the simpler permutation-consensus ranker still performed better.
-This result is why the final method deliberately keeps the core decision rule simple rather than stacking additional arbitration layers on top of it.
+Development ablations informed the final design.
+Figure~\ref{fig:ablation} reports an earlier comparable ablation on a fixed 100-example GPT-5.4 RewardBench~2 Factuality development slice.
+The ``robust overlay'' variant was a heavier two-stage design that first produced a permutation-consensus ranking and then added an additional arbitration pass over the most plausible winners.
+It recovered much of the gain over direct judging, but the simpler permutation-consensus ranker still performed better.
+This is why the final method keeps the core decision rule simple rather than stacking additional arbitration layers on top of it.

-Earlier 50-example development slices told the same story more noisily.
-Synthetic anchor ladders could collapse to 66\% accuracy, a panel-arbitration design only reached 81\% from a 79\% baseline, and an evidence-backed override could even regress from 78\% to 77\%.
-These failed iterations were informative rather than incidental.
-They showed that adding more judge stages does not automatically add more independent signal.
-In our setting, most of the recoverable error came from order instability itself, so addressing that source of variance directly worked better than introducing extra arbiters.
+Earlier 50-example development slices showed the same pattern more noisily: anchor ladders, panel arbitration, and evidence-backed overrides did not reliably improve over simpler consensus ranking, and some variants regressed.
+These attempts suggested that additional judge stages do not automatically add independent signal.
+In our setting, directly targeting order variation appeared more effective than introducing extra arbiters.

-Taken together, Figure 2 clarifies the paper’s main methodological lesson.
-The contribution is not that increasingly elaborate meta-judging pipelines inevitably help.
-The contribution is that a well-targeted intervention on a concrete nuisance variable can recover a substantial fraction of the remaining error with much less complexity.
+Together, Figure~\ref{fig:ablation} and the controls in Tables~\ref{tab:k-controls}--\ref{tab:weight-ablation} support a modest lesson: a targeted intervention on a concrete nuisance variable can be more useful than increasingly elaborate meta-judging pipelines.